ujer23/aws-student-data-portal/README.md

 # aws-student-data-portal

-A full-stack serverless web app to **save and view student data** using AWS Lambda, API Gateway, DynamoDB, and S3.
+A full-stack serverless web app to **save and view student data** using AWS Lambda, API Gateway, DynamoDB, S3, and CloudFront.

 ---